Ante Tomić (footballer)

 Ante Tomić ([ǎːnte tômitɕ, - tǒː-]; born 23 May 1983) is a Croatian former professional footballer who played as a midfielder.
 He is currently working as an assistant manager of the Croatia national under-21 team.

 He joined Dinamo Zagreb in 1993 and had spent most of his career in the club, with the exception of one-season loans at Croatia Sesvete, Inter Zaprešić and Skoda Xanthi.
 He made a total of 74 league appearances for the club and scored five goals.
 With Dinamo, he won four Prva HNL titles, three Croatian Cups and one Croatian Super Cup.

 He also made appearances for the youth selections of the Croatia national football team.
-Tomić was capped 29 times, most of which he made as an Croatia under-21 member.
+Tomić was capped 29 times, most of which he made as a Croatia under-21 member.

 Club career

 Ante Tomić joined Dinamo Zagreb in 1993 and had been a member of the club until the summer of 2010.
 He made his debut in Dinamo Zagreb's first team in September 2001, aged 18.
 He made a total of 7 league appearances for the 2001–02 season and scored a goal.
 His most successful season with Dinamo Zagreb was 2006–07 Prva HNL when he made 16 league appearances in their title winning campaign.
 He had brief loan spells with Croatian clubs Croatia Sesvete and Inter Zaprešić.
 He also went on loan to Greek club Skoda Xanthi where he made 22 league appearances.
 He spent 2011 at Japanese club Sanfrecce Hiroshima, though he was released from his contract at the end of the season.